 Ph.D.
 Environmental Science, Policy, and Management.
 2005.
 University of California, Berkeley

 B.A.
 Environmental Science.
 1998.
 University of Virginia, Charlottesville

 Expertise: disease ecology, ungulates, epidemiological models, hierarchical Bayesian models.

-Research Interests: My research integrates field ecology, animal behavior, statistics, mathematical modeling, remote sensing, microbiology, virology and genetics to address wildlife disease, conservation and management issues.
-No single person can develop the necessary expertise in all of these fields, so I collaborate with a team of academics and managers.
-There are two central themes in my research: (1) the integration of empirical data and mathematical modeling, and (2) the effects of host behavior and social structure on disease dynamics.
-Currently, my research focuses on several wildlife disease issues around the Greater Yellowstone Ecosystem including brucellosis, chronic wasting disease, canine distemper and sarcoptic mange.
+Research Interests: My research focuses on applied wildlife disease, conservation and management issues around the Greater Yellowstone Ecosystem.
+I try to integrate multiple different scientific fields, but my specific background is in field ecology, behavior and mathematical modeling.
+There are two central themes in my research: (1) the integration of empirical data and mathematical modeling, and (2) the effects of host behavior on disease dynamics.
+Currently, my research focuses on brucellosis, chronic wasting disease, canine distemper and sarcoptic mange.

 - Data Analysis and Multi-level / Hierarchical Modeling in Ecology (1 credit) Fall 2009.
 Montana State University.

 - EcoLunch Seminar (1 credit) Fall 2008.
 MSU.
 I initiated this class to provide a venue for graduate students to get practice giving seminars and provide feedback on ongoing projects.

 - Plant-Disease Invasion Seminar (informal graduate seminar).
 Fall 2006.
 MSU.
 Compared the approaches of plant and disease ecologists to non-native invasions.

 - Wildlife Ecology (4 credits with lab) Spring 2005.
 Co-Lecturer UC Berkeley.